automorph-org/automorph/docs/Web-RPC.md

 ### Features

-- HTTP as transport protocol
-- Structured messages in JSON format
+- Messages in JSON format over HTTP
-- API function name as a last URL path element
-- API function arguments in request body or as URL query parameters
+- HTTP method freely selected by the client
 - Additional metadata in HTTP headers